Salgat/Concurrent-Containers-Library/README.md

 Concurrent "Data Pool"
 -----------------

-Concurrent Data Pool is an alternative to concurrent queue and stack in that does not guarantee the order in which data is popped.
+Concurrent Data Pool is a lock-free alternative to concurrent queue and stack in that it does not guarantee the order in which data is popped.
 The following methods are supported,
 * void push(T value)
 * bool try_pop(T& value)
-* bool clear();
+* void clear()

 Below is an example of using ccl::data_pool to push and pop a string.